adam85sims/tuiwrite/README.md

 Visual spell-check indicators (underlining misspelled words) will be added in a future update.

+## Recently Fixed Bugs

+### November 7, 2025
+- ✅ **Rendering issue on line insertion**: Fixed cache invalidation when inserting/deleting lines.
+The wrap cache is now properly invalidated for all lines after insertion/deletion points, preventing text from appearing to overlap.
+- ✅ **File tree scrolling**: Added viewport scrolling to the file tree sidebar.
+The tree now automatically scrolls to keep the selected item visible when navigating with arrow keys.

 ## Features Not Yet Implemented

 The following features from the design document are planned for future versions:
-- F1-F4 function keys (file tree, statistics, search, menu)
+- F2-F4 function keys (statistics panel, search, main menu)
+- Multi-file editing with tabs
-- Visual spell-check highlighting
+- Visual spell-check highlighting (red underlines)
 - Formatting commands (#bold:, #italics:, etc.)
 - Structural commands (#title:, #chapter:, #break:, etc.)
-- File tree sidebar
+- Chapter navigation system
-- Statistics panel
+- Statistics panel (word count, reading time, etc.)
 - Search/find functionality
-- Export functionality
+- Export functionality (Markdown, PDF, Fountain, etc.)
 - Screenplay-specific formatting
+- Undo/redo functionality
+- Cut/copy/paste
+- Theme customization

 ## Notes

-This is a first draft implementation focusing on the core modal editing experience and basic file operations.
-The application starts in Read Mode by default to prevent accidental edits, as specified in the design document.
+This editor focuses on a distraction-free modal editing experience for prose and screenplay writing.
+The application starts in Read Mode by default to prevent accidental edits.
+Performance is optimized for large documents through lazy word wrapping and intelligent caching.

-[Logging Test]
+For detailed implementation notes and architecture documentation, see [CONTEXT.md](CONTEXT.md).